CHOUABBIA-AMINE/HidraAPI/docs/roadmap/kernel.md

 ### Description

-Create only package structure using `package-info.java`.
+Create only production package structure using `package-info.java`.

-No implementation classes.
+Do not create implementation classes.

+Do not create test package-info files.

 ### Files to create or update